LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

 Thus *dsm* values below one represent errors estimated to be more accurate than needed, whereas errors above one are considered to be larger than allowable.

-The base ``SUNAdaptController`` class is modeled after SUNDIALS' other object-oriented classes, in that this class contains a pointer to an implementation-specific *content*, an *ops* structure with generic controller operations, and a :c:type:`SUNContext` object.
-Specifically, the type ``SUNAdaptController`` is defined
+The :c:type:`SUNAdaptController` class is modeled after SUNDIALS' other object-oriented classes, in that this class contains a pointer to an implementation-specific *content*, an *ops* structure with generic controller operations, and a :c:type:`SUNContext` object.

-as:
+A :c:type:`SUNAdaptController` is a pointer to the :c:struct:`_generic_SUNAdaptController` structure:

 .. c:type:: struct _generic_SUNAdaptController *SUNAdaptController

-and the base class structure is defined as

 .. c:struct:: _generic_SUNAdaptController